 Loggos is the smallest port on Paxos island, its seafront lined with sepia, red, and yellow colored houses, and small boats.
 Between the houses and the taverns, you will also find the odd flip-flop shop or bars where you can sip a cocktail watching all day the yachts and the gulls shouting from above.

 Looking for where to stay?
-The Country House in Loggos is a charming stone property inside an olive tree garden with its own private swimming pool.
+The Arthur House in Loggos is a charming property with a garden overlooking the port of Loggos.

 9. Hike the Olive Groves of Paxos Greece